kirillskory/28jule/test.md

 kkvkkvkv

-there a new code from junior programmer
+there a new code from junior programmer absolutely new funtional